-Now that we’ve introduced the cream of the crop in the water filtration system world, let’s talk about some of the ways you can make the crucial decision: which faucet water filter is right for you?
+Now that we’ve introduced the cream of the crop in faucet mount filters, let’s talk about some of the ways you can make the crucial decision: which is the best faucet filter for you?

-To make that decision, it’ll help to have a basic understanding, first, of what you’re getting into.
-We all want clean and tasty water—it’s clear why you’d need a water filter.
-But how do these faucet water filters work?
+We all want clean and tasty drinking water—it’s clear why you’d need a water filter.
+But how do faucet filters work?
 Read on as we tackle that question next.

 How Do Faucet Water Filters Work?

 The first thing to distinguish is the difference between purifiers and filters.
-The terms are often used interchangeably in the industry, but they’re actually technically differing things.
-A filter removes contaminants that are large enough to be caught by filters.
-A purifier removes even things that cannot be caught by filters.
+The terms are often used interchangeably, but they’re actually different things.
+Faucet mount filter systems remove contaminants that are large enough to be caught by filters.
+A purifier, on the other hand, removes even things that cannot be caught by filters.

-If a water filtration system is referring to itself as a purifier, then you’ll want to ask how (aside from filtration) it’s cleaning the water it delivers from your tap system.
+If a water filter is referring to itself as a purifier, then you’ll want to ask how (aside from filtration) it’s cleaning the water it delivers from your system.
 Aside from that, here’s how water filters work:

-This is the simplest (and most important) part of a filtration system.
-Once the water enters the filtration device, it passes through a non-woven screen that’s been placed just under the faucet.
+This is the simplest (and most important) part of a water filtration system.
+Once the water enters the filter system, it passes through a non-woven screen that’s been placed just under the faucet.
 This gets rid of any larger particles of sediment that may be in your water reserves.

 Activated Carbon Block

 After all large sediment has been removed, the water will pass through a block of extremely compressed carbon (and often, other minerals, such as zeolite).
 These minerals have sponge-like properties wherein they can suck chemicals out of the water.